 Diversity at Curry

-The Curry School of Education values diversity in all of its complexity and richness.
+The Curry School of Education and Human Development values diversity, equity and inclusion in all of its complexity and richness.
 We engage our students with multiple perspectives to prepare them to be active agents of change in a complex global society.
 We intentionally seek opportunities to expand diversity at our school through recruitment, retention, teaching, research and service.
-Our goal is the development of a community that promotes and values diversity and equity, engaging all individuals in our community.
+Our goal is the development of a community that promotes and values diversity and equity.

-Though many strides have been made in diversity at the Curry School, there is much more work to be done.
-Our quest is to create and sustain a learning community that purposefully and strategically acknowledges and values diversity and is committed to preparing educators and other professionals who will, through teaching, research and service, contribute to a body of knowledge that will result in improved outcomes for all learners.
+Though many strides have been made, there is much more work to be done.
+Our quest is to create and sustain a learning community that purposefully and strategically acknowledges and values diversity, equity and inclusion — and is committed to preparing educators and other professionals who will, through teaching, research and service, contribute to a body of knowledge that will improve outcomes for all learners.

 Diversity Action Committee

 UVA, CCS Partner to Host Virtual Freedom School